 Dialogflow integrates with many popular conversation platforms like Google Assistant, Slack, and Facebook Messenger.
 If you want to build an agent for one of these platforms, you should use one of the many integrations options.
 Direct end-user interactions are handled for you, so you can focus on building your agent.
 Each integration handles end-user interactions in a platform-specific way, so see the documentation for your integration platform for details.

-There are three types of Dialogflow integrations:
+There are multiple types of Dialogflow integrations:

 - Dialogflow built-in integrations: These integrations are fully supported by Dialogflow and are configured with the Dialogflow console.
 The following are available: